AymericPost/vue-jsnake/README.md

 - Mouse : 60%
 - Rabbit : 40%

-There is a change perishable food will appear for each normal eaten :
+There is a chance perishable food will appear for each normal eaten :
 - Golden mouse : 20%
 - Golden rabbit : 10%
 - None : 70%